vfarcic/cncf-demo/manuscript/app/README.md

-# Deploy The App To Production
+# Deploy the App to Production

 TODO: Intro